helsinki-sda-group/conciliator/README.md

 The project is a code implementation for the TCML paper "Conciliator steering: Imposing user preference in MORL decision-making problems".
 The code enables the user to interactively or pre-definedly impose a priority weighting over rewards in a DeepSeaTreasure v1 benchmark presented by Cassimon et al., producing policies resulting in the user's preferred outcome.

+This paper is an output of the AIforLEssAuto project.
+[If you wish to see other outputs of the project, check out this repository](https://github.com/helsinki-sda-group/AIforLEssAuto).

 ## Getting started

 ### Prerequisites